In an age of misinformation, knowledge translation is an increasingly important way to communicate research to the audiences who need it.

 The paper that the Waterloo researchers reviewed investigated whether pioglitazone, an existing older diabetes medication that helps control blood sugar levels in type-2 diabetes patients, can also protect patients from dementia.

 The original research was conducted by Ha et al and reported promising results that were consistent with previous research.

-“The study was well conducted and included a lot of nuanced methodology, but we need to take a step back and look at all the existing evidence around the safety profile of pioglitazone,” Alkabbani says.
-“The research findings by Ha et al are exciting but the overall clinical conclusion can get lost.
+“The study was well conducted and included a lot of nuanced methodology, but we need to take a step back and look at all the existing evidence around the safety profile of pioglitazone,” says Alkabbani, who is supervised by Dr. J.M.
+Gamble.
+“The research findings by Ha et al. are exciting but the overall clinical conclusion can get lost.
 Editorials are important to ensure knowledge translation is properly conveyed to not over-emphasize results.”

 Maxwell and Alkabbani’s editorial is an example of how KT can bring health-care research to wider audiences.
 It has been a key factor in public communication about the research findings and cited recently in at least 29 news outlets so far.
 Utilizing KT to assist with science communication can strengthen the health-care system and improve informed decision-making.

 To learn more, please read the original story “Waterloo Pharmacy professor and doctoral student invited to discuss recent research findings in Neurology” on Waterloo News.